Samaa-Hazem2001/RSA_Cryptography_Cryptanalysis/README.md

     https://docs.anaconda.com/anaconda/install/linux/

-3-Download sympy from anaconda:
+3-Download sympy and pandas from anaconda:

   open Vscode from anaconda

   in the terminal write:

       conda install sympy

-      then press(y)
+      conda install pandas

 ## How to run
 1-Open Vscode from anaconda